crlabgeorgetown/behavioral/development_instructions/qualtricsExplained.md

 ## Overview

 The behavioral task system is designed to work seamlessly with Qualtrics by bypassing the standard Qualtrics UI.
 Tasks run as JavaScript applications that collect data and submit it directly to Qualtrics variables.

+> Warning (Preview vs Anonymous link): Do not use Qualtrics “Preview” to test the task.
+Always use the survey’s Anonymous Link so that the deployed GitHub Pages bundle is loaded.

 ---